freedomofpress/securedrop/docs/kernel_troubleshooting.rst

 shut down the server.

 Once you hit a key, you will be able to interact with the menu with the up (⬆) and down (⬇) keys.
-Select “Ubuntu” as shown above, and press “e” to edit the boot options.
-In the line that begins with “linux”, add the word “single” at the end.
+Select "Ubuntu" as shown above, and press "e" to edit the boot options.
+In the line that begins with "linux", add the word "single" at the end.
 When you are done, the output on your console should look similar to the screenshot below.

 |GRUB in edit mode|

-Press the “F10” key to boot.
+Press the "F10" key to boot.

 Test the New Kernel
 ~~~~~~~~~~~~~~~~~~~